CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Summary Sheets/Flow_Control_and_Measurement.md

 # Flow Control and Measurement Summary Sheet
 Welcome to the first summary sheet of CEE 4540!
-These documents will serve as guides and references for you throughout the semester.
+These documents will be guides and references for you throughout the semester.
 Since Professor Monroe's class time is limited, so too is the amount of material he can fit on the slides while ensuring that they remain understandable.
 Thus, these summary sheets will supplement the powerpoints by going into further detail on the course concepts introduced in the slides.

 Equations, universal constants, and other helpful goodies can be found in the [aide_design repository on GitHub](https://github.com/AguaClara/aide_design/tree/master/aide_design "aide_design").
 Most equations and constants you find in these summary sheets will already have been coded into aide_design, and will be shown here in the following format:

 Variable: `pc.gravity`
 Function: `pc.area_circle(DiamCircle)`.

 The letters before the `.` and actual variable or function call, in this case `pc`, indicate the file within aide_design where the variable or function can be found.
 In the examples above, `pc.gravity` and `pc.area_circle(DiamCircle)` show that the variable `gravity` and function `area_circle(DiamCicle)` are located inside the physchem.py (pc) file.
+You are heavily, strongly, *tremendously* recommended to look up any aide_design equations you plan to use within in their aide_design file before using them; you will find a description detailing what the specific conditions are to using any equation.

 Unless otherwise specified, [hyperlinks in these documents will be supplementary](http://likethis.com/ "This link does not go anywhere").
 The information contained in the linked external sites is there in case you don't feel completely comfortable with a concept, but is not necessary to learn thoroughly and will not be tested.